Could Nurkovic and Castro absences be a blessing in disguise for Kaizer Chiefs? | Goal.com

 Kaizer Chiefs will be without both their big targetmen – Leonardo Castro and Samir Nurkovic, for their final Caf Champions League Group C match against Horoya FC on Saturday night.

-The match kicks off at 21H00 South African time and takes place at the General Lansana Conte Stadium in Conakry, Guinea.
+The match kicks off at 21:00 South African time and takes place at the General Lansana Conte Stadium in Conakry, Guinea.

 On one hand, coach Gavin Hunt’s task may be made harder by not having the pair available – Nurkovic is suspended after being sent off last weekend in the 1-0 win over Wydad Casablanca, while Castro is nursing a broken nose, an injury which occurred while he was in the process of scoring against Stellenbosch in the 2-2 midweek league draw.

-It's something which the Glamour Boys did to great affect last season under coach Ernst Middendorp, when Nurkovic’s 13 league goals nearly fired the Soweto side to the league title.
+It's something which the Glamour Boys did to great effect last season under coach Ernst Middendorp, when Nurkovic’s 13 league goals nearly fired the Soweto side to the league title.

 Chiefs fans in particular though, as well as some former players, have criticised this direct approach which can rely more on physical presence and brawn rather than clever play and intricate combinations.